 Seeding: Pool play seeding is random.
 Our one exception is we'll do our best to put teams from the same club in different pools.
 When signing up, be sure to enter the club name on the registration form.

 Entry Ticket Transfers: Can't make the event?
 Tourney entries are transferable.
 But the replacement team must qualify for the same category and division.
-For instance, a girl's 14u open team could only transfer their spot to another 14u open team.
-See our rules for details.
+For instance, a girl's 14u team could only transfer their spot to another girl's 14u team.

 Tourney Duration: The tourney starts with a 15 minute rules meeting, then pool play begins.
 Pool play usually runs for 3 1/2 - 4 hours.
 For those teams (usually 3/5th's) that don't make the playoffs, the tourney will end.
 The tourney runs longer for those teams that advance to the playoff round.
 Format: In general, the format is round-robin pool play among 5 teams, each match is 1 game to 25 by rally score.
 The top 2 teams from each pool advance to a single-elimination playoff round.
 This format may be modified slightly for 4 or 6 team pools.
 For a sample pool play sheet, click here.